openlab/OGDI-DataLab/readme.md

 * Ensure reliability and scalability (grow compute requirements as catalogue grows) via cloud
 * Full access to the code to modify & customize the catalogue as you see fit.

-OGDI is being used by a number of organizations such as the [Government of Columba] (http://datos.gov.co/), [Estonia & the European Union] (http://dev.govdata.eu/DataCatalog/DataSetList), [City of Medicine Hat, AB, Canada] (http://data.medicinehat.ca/), [City of Regina, SK, Canada] (http://www.regina.ca/residents/open-government/data/), most recently [Niagara Region] (http://www.niagararegion.ca/government/opendata/data-catalogue.aspx) and others.
+OGDI is being used by a number of organizations such as the [Government of Columba](http://datos.gov.co/), [Estonia & the European Union](http://dev.govdata.eu/DataCatalog/DataSetList), [City of Medicine Hat, AB, Canada](http://data.medicinehat.ca/), [City of Regina, SK, Canada](http://www.regina.ca/residents/open-government/data/), most recently [Niagara Region](http://www.niagararegion.ca/government/opendata/data-catalogue.aspx) and others.

-The older versions of [OGDI v1/v2] (http://ogdi.codeplex.com) are available on CodePlex, those been forked by [City of Nanaimo] (http://www.nanaimo.ca/EN/main/departments/106/DataCatalogue/About.html)
+The older versions of [OGDI v1/v2](http://ogdi.codeplex.com) are available on CodePlex, those been forked by [City of Nanaimo](http://www.nanaimo.ca/EN/main/departments/106/DataCatalogue/About.html)

 To see OGDI in action please watch this [short video](http://blip.tv/file/get/Ogditeam-OGDIIntroductoryVideo528.wmv).